 You will need to make an appointment to bring your artwork or have it delivered to my studio.

 Please ensure your artwork is wrapped and safely secured in your vehicle.
 It is best to avoid transportation during temperature extremes.
 If you cannot transport the artwork yourself, there are couriers specializing in artworks.
 Artpacked.com offers monthly services to various locations throughout British Columbia, Alberta and Saskatchewan.

 After I have examined your artwork in my studio, I will send you a written examination report, treatment proposal, and cost estimate.
 The examination report is a detailed description of the component layers of a painting along with any damages and inherent problems.
 The examination and testing phase is critical to the success of treatment.
 I may provide more than one treatment proposal for your consideration, and sometimes work may be carried out in separate phases if required for financial reasons.

 While client photos can assist in preliminary identification of conservation problems, I cannot assess or quote treatment costs for a work which I have not examined.

-The Canadian Association for the Conservation of Cultural Property (CAC) and The Canadian Association of Professional Conservators (CAPC) jointly published a Code of Ethics and Guidance for Practice, which defines treatment principles and guidelines of professional practice.
-Their publication “Selecting and Employing a Conservator in Canada” will help clients understand what to expect when contracting the services of a trained, professional conservator.
+The Canadian Association for the Conservation of Cultural Property (CAC) and The Canadian Association of Professional Conservators (CAPC) jointly publish a Code of Ethics and Guidance for Practice, which defines treatment principles and guidelines of professional practice.
+Their publication “Selecting and Employing a Conservator in Canada” helps clients understand what to expect when contracting the services of a trained, professional conservator.